 May 24, 2018 — Bloomberg confirms previous speculations that Bitfinex has been banking at Puerto Rico’s Noble Bank since 2017.
 Tether founder Brock Pierce is a cofounder of Noble Bank, along with John Betts, a former Wall Street executive.

-“The bottom line is an audit cannot be obtained,” Stuart Hoegner, Tether’s general counsel, tells Bloomberg.
+“The bottom line is an audit cannot be obtained,” Stuart Hoegner, Bitfinex and Tether’s general counsel, tells Bloomberg.
 “The big four firms are anathema to that level of risk….
 We’ve gone for what we think is the next best thing.”

 “Using algorithms to analyze the blockchain data, we find that purchases with tether are timed following market downturns and result in sizable increases in bitcoin prices.”